Revisiting self-seeding mechanism by generating vector ultraviolet N$_2^{+}$ lasing: Results

+The experimental setup is depicted in Fig. 1(a) (see Methods for details).
+An 800-nm CVB (1 kHz, 3 mJ, 35 fs) is employed as the pump light, which is focused on the 10-mbar pure nitrogen by a lens.
+The N$_2^{+}$ lasing is emitted from the peak density region of the laser-induced plasma.
+The angle of the q-plate\cite{dorn2003sharper,machavariani2007efficient} is set to make the pump beam radially and azimuthally polarized, respectively, where the fast axis orientation of the q-plate and the spatial polarization distribution of the pump beam are depicted in Fig. 1(a).
+A linear polarizer is used to characterize the spatial polarization distribution of the N$_2^{+}$ lasing.

-Figure 1(b) compares the measured spectra of the 391-nm N$_2^{+}$ lasing and the SHG from argon.
+Figure 1(b) shows measured spectra of the 391-nm N$_2^{+}$ lasing.
 For the 391-nm lasing, it displays two peaks corresponding to the P and R branches of rotational transitions.
 The contribution from SPM can be ruled out from the weak and symmetrical pedestals on the two sides of the 391-nm lasing peak.
 If it is seeded by SPM extended from 800 nm, the right side of the pedestal will show some intensity above the noise level at the wavelength larger than 391 nm \cite{xu2015sub}, and will increase with wavelength.
 The beam intensity profiles of the generated radially and azimuthally polarized 391-nm lasing are depicted in Fig. 1(c) and Fig. 1(d), respectively.
-Both profiles exhibit a donut-shaped distribution, indicating the presence of a polarization singularity at the beam center.
+Both profiles exhibit a doughnut-shaped distribution, indicating the presence of a polarization singularity at the beam center.
 To examine the spatial distribution of the polarization state within the beam plane, we present the beam intensity profiles in Fig. 1(e) and Fig. 1(f) after passing through a polarizer, with the polarizer’s orientation indicated above each figure.
-Additional polarization analyses, obtained by rotating the polarizer orientation at various positions within the beam profile, are provided in Fig. S4 of the Supplemental Material (SM).
+Additional polarization analyses, obtained by rotating the polarizer orientation at various positions within the beam profile, are provided in Fig. S4 of Supplementary Note 4 in Supplementary Information.
 The polarizations at all positions are linear, possessing radial polarization and azimuthal polarization characteristics, respectively.
 These results confirm that the generated radially and azimuthally polarized 391-nm lasing exhibit approximately equal intensities.
 Furthermore, the polarization distribution of the 391-nm lasing mirrors that of the driving field in both radial and azimuthal configurations.
-The laser plasma induced by CVBs features a doughnut-type cross section, similar to a fiber for generating CVBs \cite{ramachandran2009generation}, which enables the generation, propagation, and amplification of vector 391 nm N$_2^+$ lasing due to the cylindrical symmetric gain medium.
+The laser plasma induced by CVBs features a doughnut-type cross section, similar to a fiber for generating CVBs \cite{ramachandran2009generation}, which enables the generation, propagation, and amplification of vector 391 nm N$_2^+$ lasing due to the cylindrically symmetric gain medium.